botpress/botpress/docs/recipes/proactive.md

 layout: guide
 ---

 You may need to make your bot act proactively on your website in response to some actions.
-E.g. suggest them to buy product they are viewing for too long or ask them for feedback on services they were using.
+E.g., suggest them to buy the product they are viewing for too long or ask them for feedback on services they were using.

 This appears to be quite simple with Botpress: